 Introduction

 In this article, we will discuss the Nationwide Peak Fixed Indexed Annuity in-depth.
 The Nationwide Peak Fixed Indexed Annuity was launched in June 2019 and offers tenures of 5, 7, and 10 years.
-Nationwide Peak is a deferred, fixed-indexed annuity that may be a good option if you are looking for growth, the safety of principal, good indexing options, and a free joint income rider.
-After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.
+Nationwide Peak is a deferred, fixed-indexed annuity that may be a suitable option if you are seeking growth, principal safety, good indexing options, and a complementary joint death benefit feature.
+After extensive research and due diligence, I present an in-depth and unbiased analysis of this plan.

 The review of the Nationwide Peak Fixed Indexed Annuity will be broken into multiple subcategories: